Skip to content

 Field Description Default Validation

-apiVersion string agentic.prototype.x-k8s.io/v0alpha0
+apiVersion string agentic.networking.x-k8s.io/v0alpha0

 kind string XAccessPolicy